-Hurdle to Operation (No.40-41):
+Hurdle to Operation (No.37-38): Importance: 3;3

-- The cost of marketing for awareness, image and trust is a burden borne mainly by those suppliers that are trying to win customers, and borne especially by new entrant suppliers.
+- The cost and difficulty of marketing for awareness, image and trust is a burden borne mainly by those suppliers that are trying to win customers, and borne especially by new entrant suppliers.
 This is not only a major cost for new entrants but also a turn-off if they believe that they (and a few other suppliers) have to (and will therefore fail to) handle it by themselves. - Brand bundling (of DSO and supplier brands) is seen as representing cross subsidisation of bundled incumbent suppliers by their associated DSO.

-- As shown by markets such as New Zealand (presently the most active market in the world regarding customer switching, due largely to a regulator supported information campaign), the competitive landscape in electricity markets becomes more balanced when the state takes on a key role in the awareness and education of customers.
+- As shown by markets such as New Zealand (presently the most active market in the world regarding customer switching, due largely to a regulator supported information campaign), the competitive landscape in electricity markets becomes more balanced when the state and regulators takes on a key role in the awareness and education of customers.
 The Nordic markets should consider using New Zealand as a role model in this respect. - Brand unbundling is a necessity for a level branding playing field.